paulfranco/AndroidInterviewQuestions/README.md

 Android Toast can be used to display information for the short period of time.
 A toast contains message to be displayed quickly and disappears after sometime.

+**What is an Executor?**

+An Executor is an object that executes submitted Runnable tasks.
+This interface provides a way of decoupling task submission from the mechanics of how each task will be run, including details of thread use, scheduling, etc.

+**When is an Executor normalll used?**

+Ab executor is normally used instead of explicitly creating threads.